Sanil14/dWhistle/PYTHON_DEPENDENCIES.md

 `pip install py-solc-x`

 To complete the py-solc-x installation,
-Start a new python prompt
+Start a new python prompt, then:

 `from solcx import install_solc`

 `install_solc(version='latest')`